MahdiPourkeshavarz/xray-api/README.md

 - **Rich Data Processing**: Not only stores basic metadata but also calculates and stores relevant analytical parameters like `averageSpeed`, `maxSpeed`, and `durationMs` for each signal.
 - **RESTful API**: Provides a comprehensive set of CRUD endpoints to manage and retrieve signal data.
 - **Advanced Filtering**: Allows for powerful data retrieval with filtering by device ID and date ranges, as well as ranges for the calculated metrics.
-- **Configuration Driven**: Uses `.env` files to manage environment-specific configurations like database URIs and message queue URLs.
+- **Fully Dockerized**: The entire application stack, including the producer, consumer, database, and message queue, can be run with a single command using Docker Compose.
-- **Validation**: Leverages built-in NestJS validation pipes and DTOs to ensure data integrity for API requests.
+- **Interactive API Documentation**: Comes with a pre-configured Swagger UI for easy API exploration and testing.

 ---

 ## System Architecture

-The complete system consists of two separate applications that communicate via a message queue:
+The complete system consists of multiple services that communicate via a containerized network:

 1.  **Producer Application (IoT Device Simulator)**
     - A simple NestJS application that sends sample X-ray data to a RabbitMQ queue.